AI Library

-- In the confirmation screen that appears, click Save to complete the export.
+- In the displayed confirmation dialog, click Save to complete the export.

 cnvrg packages your task as a component and exports it to the AI Library for future use.
-You and your colleagues will now be able to access the new component in the AI Library page.
+You and your colleagues can now access the new component in the AI Library page.

 # Using the CLI